cindyryoo7/cindyryoo7/README.md

 </p>

 ## 💁‍♀️ About Me:
-My name is Cindy (she/her/hers), and I am a highly organized software engineer skilled in the MERN stack and seeking a role in full stack web development!
-I am a creative problem solver who is curious about emerging technologies and passionate about inclusion and diversity.

-I primarily work in JavaScript and React on the frontend, and C#, Node, and SQL/noSQL databases on the backend.
-I’m a life-long learner who thrives in open, communicative team environments where we collaborate to engineer efficient solutions to real-world problems.
+My name is Cindy (she/her/hers), and I am a highly organized, fast learner who enjoys building consumer-facing products and is passionate about inclusion and diversity.
+I’m a feedback-oriented problem solver who thrives in open, communicative team environments where we collaborate to engineer scalable solutions with real-world impact.
 In my free time, I like to bake sourdough, listen to EDM, and try new foods!

 ## 💻 Technical Skills: